 If you’re planning on camping in a tent, I recommend visiting during the summer months to maximize the chances of warmer weather.
 However, if you’re going to rent a campervan, you can visit any time from April to October and simply park in the parking lots of the closed campsites (these typically remain open in the off-season).
 In the winter, several roads in Iceland are closed and therefore are not very conducive for traveling or camping of any kind.

 In general, Iceland is a pretty safe country.
 You should not be concerned with violent crime or burglary while camping and driving around.
 That being said, if you are traveling solo in Iceland, it’s a good idea to enable GPS tracking and let somebody else know your itinerary.

 Safety from the environment and nature will be your top priority while camping in Iceland.
 Use common sense judgment when picking a camping spot and keep a close eye on the weather.
 Even in the summer, you can find yourself stuck in a blizzard while camping, so be sure to come prepared and bring the necessary gear to stay safe, dry, and warm.

 How to Get Around Iceland

 The easiest and most cost-effective way to get around Iceland is by renting a car.
 Many people rent 4WD cars, but this can get expensive quickly and you don’t necessarily need one if you are just planning on driving around the Ring Road.
-I used Avis to rent a car in Iceland and had a great experience.
-If you’re under 25, underage fees might apply (but you can learn how to avoid them here!).
+However, if you want to drive into the Westfjords or the Highlands, you’ll definitely need that 4-wheel drive.